The Kodak Instamatic 500 was the “jewel in the crown’ of the Kodak Instamatic line.

-Update 01: 2018-09-20 Welcome to part three of this series exploring every single film photography stock still being made today.
+Update 02: 2018-09-20 Welcome to part five of this series exploring every single film stock (including instant film, dry plates, etc.), still being made today.

-There's no arguing that in the V-System, Hasselblad created one of, if not the world's most comprehensive and flexible medium format camera system.
-The V-System comprises of somewhere in the region of 35 bodies, 70 lenses, 20 film backs and
+I kicked off the previous article in this series by stating that in its V-System, Hasselblad created one of, if not the world's most comprehensive and flexible medium format camera system.

 In 2006 or so a good friend of mine sold off his 150mm f/2.8 Schneider Xenotar large format lens.

 I'm going to go out on a limb and say that for me, the new Billingham Hadley Small Pro is pretty much the perfect daily use camera bag.
 Believe me, I'm as surprised as you.

 For about a year and a half, every time I opened my fridge I saw my last remaining 10 exposure pack of Fuji FP 100C instant film, and every time I opened said fridge I was reluctant to take it